Here’s what the epigram poem type is:

 An epigram is a brief poem or saying often with a witty, amusing thought at the end.

-Epigrams are usually rhymed with themes that are either satirical or comedic.
+Epigrams usually rhymed with themes that are either satirical or comedic.

-If you want to learn all about the epigram poem form, then you’ve come to the right place.
+So if you want to learn all about the Epigram poetry type, then you’ve come to the right place.

 Keep reading!